FrannDzs/nVidia-modded-Inf/Readme.md

 The latest Vulkan Runtimes and de-bloated Drivers can be found under the [release page](https://github.com/CHEF-KOCH/nVidia-modded-Inf/releases).

-**Do not request new drivers/runtimes/inf via Issue ticket, it will result in a permanent project ban!**
+**Do not request new drivers/runtimes or .inf via the GitHub issue ticket, it will result in a permanent project ban!**